drewandersonnz/drewandersonnz.github.io/_posts/technology/2020-03-28-geany-underscore.md

 title: Geany missing underscore
 date: 2020-03-28

-description: so Geany (text editor) is refuusing to show the underscore character
+description: so Geany (text editor) is refusing to show the underscore character

 category: technology